Campaign ROI analysis: how to prove your marketing efforts

 - Salesforce campaigns track people and their journey through the funnel.

-- HubSpot campaigns track assets - landing pages, emails, and other content tied to an initiative.
+- HubSpot campaigns track assets: landing pages, emails, and content tied to an initiative.

-If you’re running reports, make sure you understand which one you’re using and what it’s actually telling you.
+If you are running reports, make sure you understand which one you are using.

 Campaign ROI reporting is how marketers prove value.

-It’s the tool that turns “I think this worked” into “Here’s exactly how much revenue this generated.”
+It is the tool that turns "I think this worked" into "Here is exactly how much revenue this generated."

-If your CRM’s a mess, your ROI reports are just guesses.
+If your CRM is a mess, your ROI reports are just guesses.

-RevBlack builds clean, no-BS systems so you can see exactly which campaigns make money and which don’t.
+RevBlack builds clean, no-nonsense systems so you can see exactly which campaigns make money.